High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 Internet personality La Coacha at Perez Hilton's "Carn-Evil" Theatrical Freak and Funk 32nd birthday partyInternet personality La Coacha at Perez Hilton’s “Carn-Evil” Theatrical Freak and Funk 32nd birthday party at Paramount Studios in Los Angeles, California, on March 27, 2010

-See more beautiful shots of shoes used as plant containers at The Spruce.
+View more stunning images of shoes used as plant containers on The Spruce.

 pink pumps flower potPink patent pointy-toe pumps used as plant holders, shot by Kerry Michaels

-Never ruin your shoes and never get lost: these waterproof shoe covers that protect shoes from getting scuffed, dirtied, and damaged by the rain also have a map of New York, Paris, or Yokohama engraved on the soles.
+Never ruin your shoes and never get lost: these waterproof shoe covers, which protect shoes from scuffs, dirt, and rain damage, also feature a map of New York, Paris, or Yokohama engraved on the soles.

 THAT SHOE LOOKS HANDY!